 As the weather gets warmer the jellyfish may appear in the Whitsunday waters.
 The "stinger season" is from late October to May.

 If you do by chance get stung by a jellyfish it may be an emergency situation, to be safe please contact us immediately via your radio or call if you have reception.
 Irukandji jellyfish stings are very dangerous for children and elderly people.
 After calling on the radio wash the stung area with the vinegar provided on your boat.

-In recent years, there has been an unusual increase in the number of shark attacks in the Whitsundays.
-While the risk of shark attack can be alarming, we encourage you to learn about being shark-wise so that you are not putting yourself in any danger and so you can still safely enjoy sailing in the Whitsundays.
+In 2018 & 2019, there was an unusual increase in the number of shark attacks in the Whitsundays.
+While the risk of shark attack can be alarming, we encourage you to learn about being SharkSmart so that you are not putting yourself in any danger and so you can still safely enjoy sailing in the Whitsundays.

-The number one rule when you charter a yacht through the Whitsundays is never swimming at Cid Harbour.
+Learn more about the shark advice we give our guests on our blog: Sharks in the Whitsundays & Being Sharksmart.
+And remember, never swimming at Cid Harbour.
 It's a great sheltered anchorage, but if you swim here you are putting yourself in a high-risk situation.

 Please don’t be alarmed.
 We suggest you follow these Shark Smart guidelines provided by the Great Barrier Reef Marine Park Authority to enjoy our waters responsibly.

 We can’t say that you won’t get seasick, because some people feel sick at the slightest waves and of course the ocean is an unpredictable place.
 We do know that people who are prone to seasickness who charter with us manage their nausea with seasickness tablets and acupuncture bracelets.
 More importantly, it’s rare that they are sick because the waters are often so calm and there are many land-based activities to enjoy in the day time.